 Life in the office can get… tedious.
 When you work in the same office, with the same people, and sometimes even at the exact same desk for years, you’ve got to find ways to make things interesting.
 Enter: conference call humor.

-TV characters are allowed to take pranks to the next level but in most offices we have to find less painful and less distracting ways to have fun while working.
-And what better place to start than (what seems like the bane of everyone’s existence) the “dreaded” phone conference.
-Do you know any good conference call jokes?
+TV characters are allowed to take pranks to the next level but in most offices, we have to find less painful and less distracting ways to have fun while working.
+And what better place to start than) the “dreaded” phone conference.

 The Over-Sharing Screen Share

-Screen sharing is great (when you know it’s happening).
-It can expedite a call by helping you share a lot of data or complicated visual with the other callers directly.
-But, it enters conference call humor territory when the person sharing their screen forgets to close the rest of their windows.
+Screen sharing is great—when you know it’s happening.
+It can expedite a call by helping you share a lot of data or complicated visuals with the other callers.
+But it enters conference call humor territory when the person sharing their screen forgets to close the rest of their windows.

 If you’re sharing your screen, make sure you know everything that’s visible before you start!
 Once the screen share begins, there’s no hiding anything on your desktop from everyone on the call.

-Have you ever had someone share their screen with you only to get a full HD picture of a birthday gift they’re buying in their Amazon shopping cart?
-Or worse, their Mother’s Day shopping cart?
-Or even worse, their Valentine’s Day shopping cart!?
+Have you ever had someone share their screen with you only to get a very full view of a very personal item in their Amazon shopping cart?
+Or an accidental look at their selfies folder?
+Or their mile-long credit card statement?
+Or, the worst: an email or instant message about someone on the conference call?

-Or what about all of the times someone has forgotten to put their phone on mute after joining the call?
-Take this journey with us to the land of conference call humor.
 It’s late in the afternoon and you remember you’ve got a call scheduled to go through your department’s latest invoices with the accounting team.
 So far, normal conference call.
+But, is that Forgotten Mute Mountain you see way off in the distance?
+Only time will tell.
 Let’s keep going.

-Imagine Martin from Accounting is doing some multi-tasking and takes the conference call while he’s picking up his son from school.
-No conference call humor yet, Martin loves talking about his kids and is a very efficient guy.
+Imagine Martin from Accounting is doing some multi-tasking (he’s known for having one of the worst phone conference personalities in the office) and takes the conference call while he’s picking up his son from school.
+No conference call humor yet—so far we just know that Martin loves talking about his kids and is a very efficient guy.

-He loves talking about his kids so much that we even all know that Martin Jr. had been acting out lately (Martin Sr. can be a bit of an… oversharer), but now, thanks to Martin forgetting to mute his phone, everyone on the call also knows that Martin Jr. calls his father “Fartin’ Martin!”
-Conference call humor or just TMI??
+He loves talking about his kids so much that we even all know that Martin Jr. had been acting out lately (Martin Sr. can be a bit of an… oversharer).
+But now, thanks to Martin taking everyone on the conference call to the Land of the Forgotten Mute, everyone on the call also knows that Martin Jr. calls his father “Fartin’ Martin!”
+Sure, there’s a general odor that emanates from Martin’s desk in Accounting… but everyone always thought it was coming from the vents?
+Conference call humor or just TMI…?

 At Least No One Can See Your Facial Expressions!

 We all know the type.
-The coworker who is somehow always scheduled to be in at least two meetings at all times.
-While we at Branded Bridge Line have a hard-line policy that conference calls are still the most efficient way to get lots of people in different locations on the same page about something in a short time (it’s true – conference calls are 1000x times easier to deal with than regular meetings), people who are always “hopping on a conference call” are usually just self-important and afraid to do any actual work.
+We’ll call her Sherl.
+Sherl is the coworker who is always scheduled to be in at least two meetings at all times.
+Now, we at Branded Bridge Line believe that conference calls are still the most efficient way to connect lots of people in different locations in a short amount of time.
+However, people who are always “hopping on a conference call” are sometimes just self-involved and afraid to do any actual work.

-Conference calls are a great way to assign out tasks for an important project and update stakeholders on progress.
-They are not an excuse to keep you from doing real work.
+Conference calls are a great way to assign out tasks for important projects and update stakeholders on progress.
+They are not an excuse to get you out of doing real work.

-The next time someone who is always hopping on a conference call hops on a conference call, schedule a conference call with them so you can talk through how you might find a solution to reduce the amount of “hopping” they’re doing all together.
+The next time someone who is always hopping on a conference call hops on a conference call, schedule a conference call with them so you can talk through how you might find a solution to reduce the amount of “hopping” they’re doing altogether.

-People are always late and depending on the conferencing software you use, their arrivals might be accompanied by a loud beep.
+People are always late and, depending on the conferencing software you use, their arrivals might be accompanied by a loud beep or annoying tone.
 Sometimes the worst conferencing systems are the ones that make you record your name before letting you join, subjecting everyone already on the call to an interruption that lasts several seconds.

 Imagine if that’s how meetings in real life worked?
 Comedians Tripp and Tyler did just that and the results are hilarious: